September 20, 2018

 Dear Birth Parent(s),

-Thank you for taking time to look at our book and information-- we can only imagine what a complicated and emotional time this is for you, and we honor your choice to make an adoption plan for your baby.
-We hope that Adoption Services can be supportive.
+Thank you for taking time to look at our book and information-- we can only imagine what an emotional time this is for you, and we honor your choice to make an adoption plan for your baby.
+We hope that Adoption Services can be supportive of you.
 We are also available to talk if you want to get to know us better.
-We hope this letter and these photos will give you some sense of who we are, so that you can make the best choice for you and your baby.
+We hope this letter and these photos will give you some sense of who we are so that you can make the best choice for you and your baby.

-Us and You: We met in 2010 through an online dating site-- we bonded over our mutual dislike of tomatoes!
-Over time, we realized that our common values, and our desire to try new experiences made us a good pair.
-We got married in 2013.
-We share our household and parenting responsibilities equally and we really feel like “partners.”
-Christina had some childhood health issues and surgeries, which meant that she has known since childhood that being a biological mother wasn’t physically possible.
+We strongly believe family is the most important thing in our lives-- we share our household and parenting responsibilities equally and we really feel like partners.
+Christina had some childhood health issues and surgeries (now resolved), which meant that she has known since childhood that being a biological mother wasn’t physically possible.
 She made that clear to Brian early, so we have always known that adoption would be how we create our family.
 We are so grateful that we have Nevan, but we have a strong desire to grow our family before he is too much older and hope a baby comes into our lives soon!

 We are experienced adoptive parents...
 We know that adoption means that a lot of losses happen-- and we hope to help lessen those losses by being as open as we can with the child, teaching them about their birth family and heritage, and connecting them to people of their biological culture.
 We also are interested--if you are--in maintaining contact through letters, pictures, and visits so that the ties that you have with your baby can be maintained throughout your lives.
 We are accustomed to talking with our child about adoption, about their story and ours, and about the beautiful gift of adoption, with all of its joy and sadness.
 We celebrate Nevan's adoption finalization day with a big party every summer and intend to do the same for a future child.
 We want them to know that their birth family made an incredibly hard, loving choice to make an adoption plan for them, and that we also made a really intentional choice to bring them into our family-- that no matter what, their adoption means they are SO loved by so many people.